 1. Set the Film

-If you find that you can’t take a picture, it is likely that you haven’t turned the scroll far enough.
+If you find that you can’t take a picture, likely, that you haven’t turned the scroll far enough.
 Some people also call it a thumb wheel because they use the thumb to turn it.

 2. Set the Flash